We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-From there, he says the characteristics really depend on the specific person’s foot and what they are trying to control.
+From there, the characteristics really depend on the specific person’s foot and what they are trying to control.

-For example, if you have a higher arch, the joint is at an angle that restricts the range of motion, so Cook says rigid arch support would cause further restriction.
+For example, if you have a higher arch, the joint is at an angle that restricts the range of motion, so rigid arch support would cause further restriction.

-On the other hand, he explains that people with flat feet and plantar fasciitis should look for shoes with adequate arch support.
+On the other hand, people with flat feet and plantar fasciitis should look for shoes with adequate arch support.